System Design Space

 Guests and key contributors

-Anders Hejlsberg - creator of TypeScript and C#Daniel Rosenwasser - TypeScript team leadEngineers from Microsoft, JetBrains, Bloomberg, Deno
+Anders Hejlsberg - creator of TypeScript and C#Daniel Rosenwasser - TypeScript team leadEngineers from Microsoft, JetBrains, Bloomberg, and Deno

 What matters for system design

-Cross-team contracts must be formalized
+Cross-team contracts should be formalized

-Developer experience changes architecture speed
+Feedback speed changes architecture speed

-Typing does not replace runtime safeguards
+Typing does not replace boundary checks

 How to apply TypeScript ideas today